5 useful travel sites you probably don't use - and 5 others you probably do

 skyscanner.net

-Tripadvisor has become the best way to check the quality of accommodations online.
-With its abundance of information about local sights, it is also a great way to decide where to go and what you want to see.
+TripAdvisor has become the best way to check the quality of accommodation online.
+Plus, with its wealth of information about local attractions, it's a great way to help you decide where to go and what to see.
 We use it all the time.

 tripadvisor.com